 I poured most of the colors in disposable cups and thinned them out with so when marbling they can slide around smoothly.

-Then comes the fun marbling part where you pour each paint color one by one and then lift the wood panel at an angle, movie it around to create the Marbled design.
+Then comes the fun marbling part where you pour each paint color one by one and then lift the wood panel at an angle, move it around to create the Marbled design.

 Do the same thing on the other side, pour the paint, move it around and you should end up with some gorgeous marbling details.